 Referencing

 Academic writing is a central part of your studies.
-Your own knowledge is based on other academic texts and images.
-That is why it is important you correctly credit the work and ideas that you use.
+Your own knowledge is based on other people's texts and work.
+Therefore, it is important that you credit the sources and ideas that you use correctly.

 A correct and consistent list of references is essential so your readers can judge your work accurately and evaluate the sources you have used.
-Different institutions and subject areas use various reference styles, you find more information about that below.
+Different institutions and subject areas use various reference styles, and you can find more information about different styles below.
 Ask our librarians if you need help.

 Shortcuts to the content